jalombar/starsmasher/documentation/walkthroughs/star_star_flyby.md

-## Walkthrough - fly-by of two stars
+## Walkthrough: fly-by of two stars

 There are two steps to modelling a collision or fly-by of two stars.
 First, you have to model the individual star: a relaxation run.